Ashish110110/MLOps/Project/experiment_tracking_and_model_registry/README.md

 Experiments and models(and artifacts) can be viewed locally at http://127.0.0.1:5000 Registered model can also be viewed at http://127.0.0.1:5000/#/models

 To view the artifacts on cloud, please visit your AWS S3 bucket.
-Your bucket will have 3 folders named "1/", "2/", and "3/".
+The bucket will have 3 folders named "1/", "2/", and "3/".
 These 3 folders will have artifacts of the models which were logged by running the 3 scripts train.py, hpo.py, and register_model.py respectively.
 Refresh the website if these folders are not visible in your S3 bucket.

 Images of experiments and registered model from MLflow and S3 bucket which stores artifacts, are saved to "results" folder for reference.